Model Configuration

 model_name:

-provider: string # Required: openai, anthropic, google, amazon-bedrock, dmr
+provider: string # Required unless using first_available.
+One of: openai, anthropic, google, amazon-bedrock,

 model: string # Required: model identifier